agile-jordi/fp-intro-workshop/README.md

 ## Usage hints

-This repo uses [groll](https://github.com/sbt/sbt-groll) to guide you through a step by step refactoring.
+This repo is designed to be used with [groll](https://github.com/sbt/sbt-groll) to guide you through a step by step refactoring.
 To use it:

+1. Install groll globally, by adding `addSbtPlugin("de.heikoseeberger" % "sbt-groll" % "6.1.0")` to your
+`~/.sbt/1.0/plugins/plugins.sbt` (create the file if missing)
-1. Clone the repository
+2. Clone the repository
-2. Launch sbt
+3. Launch sbt
-3. At the sbt command prompt, run `groll initial`
+4. At the sbt command prompt, run `groll initial`
-4. Read the code, think about next step
+5. Read the code, think about next step
-5. At the sbt command prompt, run `groll next`
+6. At the sbt command prompt, run `groll next`
-6. Iterate from 4
+7. Iterate from 5

 If you want to see how the Async version of the program is implemented step by step you can manually checkout the commits in the async branch by hand.
 Otherwise you'll se all of them in a merge commit when you `groll next` after the